And Why It’s a Wake-Up Call to Think Long-Term

 3. Hold Product Strategically

-If you have the ability to hold inventory overseas or in a bonded warehouse in the U.S., you may be able to wait out the uncertainty.
-This gives you flexibility if tariff implementation timelines shift or policies change.
+If you have the ability to hold inventory overseas or in a bonded U.S. warehouse, you may be able to wait out uncertainty.
+This flexibility can be the difference between overpaying and staying profitable if tariff timelines shift.

 4. Sell Overseas Instead